mantidproject/mantid/Code/Mantid/docs/source/algorithms/EnginXCalibrateFull-v1.rst

    This algorithm is being developed for a specific instrument.
 It might get changed or even removed without a notification, should instrument scientists decide to do so.

-Fits the data of every detector pixel using expected Bragg peak positions.

-Allows to correct for tiny variations in pixel parameters, through using :ref:`algm-EnginXCalibrate` for every single pixel position.
+Allows to correct for tiny variations in pixel parameters.
+It does this by fitting the peak for each of the the selected bank's indices, (using :ref:`algm-EnginXFitPeaks` ) and using the resulting difc value to calibrate the detector position.
+The calibrated detector position is produced as shown below:

+.. math:: L2 = \left(\frac{Difc} { 252.816 * 2 * sin \left(\frac{2\theta} {2.0}\right)}\right) - 50

+The cartesian2d vector is then returned for the given spherical co ordinates (L2, 2theta and phi).

 The result of the calibration is accepted by both :ref:`algm-EnginXCalibrate` and :ref:`algm-EnginXFocus` to correct the detector positions before focussing.

 Expects the *long* calibration run, which provides a decent pattern for every pixel.

-After receiving the bank's indicies, it goes through each one fitting the peak (using :ref:`algm-EnginXFitPeak`) and using the resulting difc value to calibrate the detector position.
-The calibrated detector position is produced as shown below:

-#test12

-.. math:: L2 = \left(\frac{Difc} { 252.816 * 2 * sin \left(\frac{det2\theta} {2.0}\right)}\right) - 50

-the cartesian2d vector is then returned for the given spherical co ordinates

 .. categories::